gorums/gorums.github.io/docs/_posts/2024-02-28-how-async-await-works-on-dotnet-core-part1.markdown

     try
     {
         TaskAwaiter awaiter;
         // state can be -1, 0 and -2 based on this example. state 0 means the awaiter was called,
-				//-1 if is the initial state or -2 if our task is done, in this case we can have only -1 and 0 if (num != 0)
+        // -1 if is the initial state or -2 if our task is done, in this case we can have only -1 and 0 if (num != 0)
         {
             // set the 10 sec
             <tenSec>5__1 = 10000;
             // we call the Task and obtain the awaiter awaiter = Task.Delay(<tenSec>5__1).GetAwaiter();
             // we validate if the awaiter is completed here, if that is the case
             // means that we can treate this call as a sync one and we dont need
             // to allocate space in the heap calling AwaitUnsafeOnCompleted method for the builder if (!awaiter.IsCompleted)
             {
                 // if is not completed the awaiter change state to 0 num = (<>1__state = 0);
                 <>u__1 = awaiter;
                 <DelayBy10Sec>d__0 stateMachine = this;
-								//schedule a continuation callback to the MoveNext() when the awaiter is done
+                // schedule a continuation callback to the MoveNext() when the awaiter is done
                 <>t__builder.AwaitUnsafeOnCompleted(ref awaiter, ref stateMachine);
                 // here we return, the awaiter is going to call again when it finished return;
             }
         }
         else
         {
             // if state is 0 means that the awaiter is done, and it called MoveNext as a callback awaiter = <>u__1;
             <>u__1 = default(TaskAwaiter);
             num = (<>1__state = -1);
         }
         // in this point the awaiter is completed because was done sync or async
         // if there were and exception inside the awaiter GetResult() is going to
         // re-trowing here that is why we have a try catch awaiter.GetResult();
     }
     catch (Exception exception)
     {
         // we set the state to completed and save the exception inside the task
         // that the builder is handle for us
         <>1__state = -2;
         <>t__builder.SetException(exception);
         return;
     }
     // in this point the awaiter is completed without exception and we can mark our task
     // completed calling the builder method SetResult()
     <>1__state = -2;
     <>t__builder.SetResult();
 }